yzziizzy/gpuedit/DEVELOPMENT.md

 == Needed before fractal dogfooding ==
 * bugz: number input has a persistent zero
 * bugz: statusbar widgets drawn on top of each other
-* bugz: buffer open/scroll is off by 1
+* bugz: buffer open/scroll is off by 1 (GBEC linesOnScreen unset)
-* bugz: C-w not closing buffers
+* bugz: C-w not closing buffers (PromptAndClose needs MessagePipe conversion)
-* bugz: find box not focused on C-f
+* bugz: cursor not reset to SoL on delete selection
 * bugz: selection pre-populate of fuzzy/grep openers not working
 * bugz: unable to change theme